alexkahn/learnyoujavascript/chapter2.md

 ### Undefined
 Trying to define `undefined` is likely the greatest of all ironies.
 So, let's do just that.
-Undefined is the primitive value that has no value, it is simply undefined.
+Undefined is the value that has no value, it is simply undefined.
 For instance, if we were to do something like
 this: